 \section{Formalism}

-In analogy to the discussions made in Refs.~\cite{Wang:2020pem,Wang:2021naf,Liu:2020ajv, Wei:2021usz}, the $B^- \to K^- \eta \eta_c$ decay proceeds via the following three steps: the weak decay, the hadronization and the final state interactions.
-Explicitly, the $b$ quark of the $B^-$ meson firstly decays into a $c$ quark and a $W^{-}$ boson, and then the $W^{-}$ boson turns into a $\bar{c} s$ pair.
+In analogy to the discussions made in Refs.~\cite{Wang:2020pem,Wang:2021naf,Liu:2020ajv,Wei:2021usz}, the $B^- \to K^- \eta \eta_c$ decay proceeds via the following three steps: the weak decay, the hadronization, and the final-state interactions.
+Explicitly, the $b$ quark of the $B^-$ meson firstly decays into a $c$ quark and a virtual $W^{-}$ boson, and then the $W^{-}$ boson turns into a $\bar{c} s$ pair.
 In order to give rise to the $K^- \eta \eta_c$ final state, the $\bar{u}$ antiquark of the initial $B^-$ meson and the $\bar{c} s$ pair from the $W^-$ subsequent decay have to hadronize together with the $\bar{q} q$ ($\equiv \bar{u} u + \bar{d} d + \bar{s} s$) created from the vacuum with the quantum numbers $J^{PC}=0^{++}$.
-The relevant quark level diagrams can be classified as the internal $W^-$ emission mechanisms and external $W^-$ emission mechanisms, as depicted in Figs.~\ref{Fig:QLD}(a)--(b) and \ref{Fig:QLD}(c)--(d), respectively.
-Here we have neglected all the CKM suppressed diagrams that are proportional to the CKM element $V_{ub}$.
+The relevant quark-level diagrams can be classified as the internal and external $W^-$ emission mechanisms, as depicted in Figs.~\ref{Fig:QLD}(a)--(b) and \ref{Fig:QLD}(c)--(d), respectively.
+Here we have neglected all the Cabbibo-Kobayashi-Maskawa (CKM) suppressed diagrams that are proportional to the CKM element $V_{ub}$.

 The meson-meson systems formed by the hadronization of $q_i$, $\bar{q}_j$ and $\bar{q}_k q_k$ are given by